MicrosoftDocs/fabric-docs/docs/cicd/partners/partner-integration.md

 :::image type="content" source="media/partner-integration/onelake-interop.png" alt-text="Figure showing different ways to interop with OneLake: APIs, Fabric Data Factory, Real-Time Intelligence, Multicloud shortcuts, data sharing, and database mirroring.":::

-Here are a few ways to get you started with this model:
+The following sections describe some of the ways you can get started with this model.

 ### OneLake APIs